MicrosoftDocs/azure-docs/articles/active-directory-b2c/custom-policies-series-sign-up-or-sign-in-federation.md

 -  **Orchestration Step 2** - The *Facebook-OAUTH* technical profile executes, so the user is redirected to Facebook to sign in.

-- **Orchestration Step 3** - In step 3, the *AAD-UserReadUsingAlternativeSecurityId* technical profile executes to try to read the user social account from Azure AD storage.
+- **Orchestration Step 3** - In step 3, the *Microsoft Entra ID-UserReadUsingAlternativeSecurityId* technical profile executes to try to read the user social account from Microsoft Entra storage.
 If the social account is found, `objectId` is returned as an output claim.

 - **Orchestration Step 4** - This step runs if the user doesn't already exist (`objectId` doesn't exist).
 It shows the form that collects more information from the user or updates similar information obtained from the social account.

--  **Orchestration Step 5** - This step runs if the user doesn't already exist (`objectId` doesn't exist), so the *AAD-UserWriteUsingAlternativeSecurityId* Technical Profile executes to write the social account into Azure AD.
+-  **Orchestration Step 5** - This step runs if the user doesn't already exist (`objectId` doesn't exist), so the *Microsoft Entra ID-UserWriteUsingAlternativeSecurityId* Technical Profile executes to write the social account into Microsoft Entra ID.

 - **Orchestration Step 6** - Finally, step 6 assembles and returns the JWT token at the end of the policy’s execution.